 - Travel Converter | Adapter

-You can also charge most electronics that come with USB connectors at wall mounted USB ports found in some hotels, on trains or buses.
+- Most electronics with USB connectors can be charged at wall mounted USB ports found in some hotels, on trains or buses.
+But take a dedicated plug with multiple USB ports to be prepared.

 PACKING BOTTOM LINE: